Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

   \list

-9. Grant the User Access to the Database (in psql command line)
+9. Grant the User access to the Database (in psql command line)

 .. code-block:: bash